Resources for Legislative and other government staff

-ESD’s unemployment insurance web page offers a wealth of information on UI, including the “Handbook for Unemployed Workers.”
+ESD’s unemployment benefits web page offers a wealth of information on UI, including the “Handbook for Unemployed Workers.”

 The Employment Security Department's online application provides comprehensive information about how to apply for unemployment insurance benefits, which is the easiest and least time-consuming way to file for benefits.
 Nearly 95 percent of claims can be filed electronically and phone wait times can be lengthy, particular during “peak” UI season (fall to early winter, due to layoffs in agriculture and construction).

-Claims Centers: NOTE: most individuals should apply/file for unemployment insurance electronically
+NOTE: Most individuals should apply/file for unemployment insurance electronically

 - Combined wage claims (applicant worked in multiple states)